ManishRohilla/Coursera_GoogleItAuto..Github/README.md

 --> git fetch == To sync the data, This command copies the commits done in the remote repository to the remote branches, so we can see what other people have committed.

 --> git merge origin/master == To merges the origin/master branch into our local master branch.
 We'll call git merge origin/master(online repo) with local repo.

+--> git remote update == If we want to get the contents of remote branches without automatically merging any contents into the local branches, we can call git remote update.

+**git pull will merge branches with fast-forward algo. automatically**